Let’s jump right away to the learning process!

 There are many types of OLAP systems, depending on it’s structure characteristics.
 The most common ones are: MOLAP, ROLAP and HOLAP.

 Real World Example: In a hospital there is 20 years of very complete patient information stored.
-Someone on the administration wants a detailed report of the most common deseases, sucess rate of treatment, intership days and a lot of relevant data.
-For this, we apply OLAP operations to our data warehouse with historical information, and throught complex queries we get these results.
-Then they can be reported to the administration for further analysis.
+Someone on the administration wants a detailed report of the most common deseases and sucess rate of treatment.
+To achieve that, the application of OLAP operations to the hospital’s data warehouse is the key.
+Usually complex queries on the historical data compile that report, providing the means to the board analyse the information.

 In a simple way, these systems gather input information and store them on a database, in a large scale.
 Most of today’s applications are based on this interaction methodology, with implementations of centralized or descentralized systems.

 On the database level, these transactional systems base their operation on multi-access, fast and effective querys to the database.
 The most used operations are INSERT, UPDATE and DELETE, since they are directly modifying the data, providing new information on new trasactions.
 So, in these systems, data is frequently updated, requiring a effective write operations support.